dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 ([Tracking issue #3557](http://dartbug.com/3557))

-## Support “const” modifier for variables
+## Support "const" modifier for variables

 The above change is more flexible, but it leaves an open issue: how do you define a `static final` field or `final` top-level variable that *is* constant, and that can be used in constant expressions?
 With this looser behavior, you lose the ability to do: